getsolus/help-center-docs/configuration/configuring-sound-and-sound-devices/en.md

 {{< altimg "raven-sound-applet.jpg" "help-center/configuration/configuring-sound-and-sound-devices/" >}}

-You can access further sound settings, including individual application volume controls, and a simple speaker test by opening the Budgie Menu and then clicking on "Sound" in the System Settings category.
+You can access further sound settings, including individual application volume controls, and a simple speaker test by opening the Settings Menu and then clicking on "Sound" in the System Settings category.

-{{< altimg "sound-settings.jpg" "help-center/configuration/configuring-sound-and-sound-devices/" >}}
+{{< altimg "budgie-sound-settings.jpg" "help-center/configuration/configuring-sound-and-sound-devices/" >}}

 ## GNOME